Magic, History, and Terminology Encyclopedia

 Mage/Magus- A person who can interpret magic and use it to carry out their will, using it as an alternate ruleset of sorts.
 The way one interprets magic to turn the abstract into something tangible decides one's discipline.
 While the names for the mage types are not interchangable, most mages use a mix of crafts, only defined by their primary method of spell casting.

-Mages are mortal, and are not a separate race of people-anyone can be a mage so long as they study and train their bodies and minds to interpret magic, but like all talents, some people are born with more proficiency in magic than others due to having stronger magic circuts via genetics or just by luck.
+Mages are mortal, and are not a separate race of people-anyone can be a mage so long as they study and train their bodies and minds to interpret magic-however, if one is not born into magedom (mage society) it is likely that they will never know this information or utilize magic efficiently at all.
 Furthermore, mages in both factions support the myth that mages are a separate race to prevent sublunaries from trying to become mages for their own good, and to stop magic from becoming a resource for all to use willy nilly.

 Witch/Enchanter- A mage that focuses on using written language to intepret magic and make a desired effect, generally known as Witchcraft.
 This includes techniques such as embrodering sigils, runes, and phrases into clothing/shoes/accessories, etching symbols onto cauldrons and tables, and using a writing utensil as their arcane wand/focus.
 Witches can be aligned with Thaumaturges or Torchbearers, which decides whether they live among nature, by themselves, in a coven, or among mundane folk.